The Complete Guide to Studying Permaculture in Europe (2026)

 What Is a Permaculture Design Course (PDC)?

-Most recognized permaculture programs follow the 72-hour curriculum framework originally developed by Bill Mollison.
+Most recognised permaculture programs follow the 72-hour curriculum framework originally developed by Bill Mollison.

 A standard PDC typically includes: